Terminal Operations & Logistics

 Independent custody.
 Warehouse receipt systems.
 Title control.
 Export release management.
 Verified inventory that western banks accept as collateral.
 The layer that converts physical commodity into a financeable asset.

-Logistics infrastructure designed to unlock financing: collateral management, inventory monetisation, receivables control, repo and buyback structures.
+Logistics infrastructure structured to raise financing: collateral management, inventory monetisation, receivables control, repo and buyback structures.
 Especially in jurisdictions where trust deficit blocks standard bank financing.

 EUR/mt cost modelling across every leg.
 Competitive tendering of logistics operators.
 Demurrage and detention reduction.
 Container turnaround optimisation.
 Freight market monitoring and hedging.